4 Reasons Why Falafel Is Significant On Your Diet

 • Baked falafel is typically lower in fat and calories, making it a healthier option.

-• Baking is a simpler, less messy process compared to deep-frying.
+• Baking is a more straightforward, less messy process compared to deep-frying.

 Cons: